-CAUTION: If battery failure is suspected or if the battery shows any sign of discoloration / physical damage return the entire unit to an authorized repair center for investigation and repair.
+CAUTION: If battery failure is suspected or if the battery shows any sign of discoloration / physical damage, contact an authorized repair center to have the units returned for investigation and repair.
 Local, national or IATA transport regulations may restrict the shipment of faulty batteries.
 Check with your courier for restrictions and best practice guidelines.
-For EMC and Safety compliance refer to the relevant Technical specification document, which is available to download from the RD8100 cable, pipe and RF marker Solutions section page in https://www.radiodetection.com/

-Your local Radiodetection representative will be able to direct you to our authorized repair centers.
+Radiodetection representative will be able to direct you to our authorized repair centres.